-3) Connect the signal cable and its related USB cable to their ports on the back of the backplane as shown in the following figure.
+Figure 17.
+Reattaching the handle caps on a stand-alone system f.
+Connect the signal cable and its related USB cable to their ports on the backplane as shown in the following figure.
+The connection points of the cables have labels that indicate where the cables plug in to the system backplane.

-Figure 6.
-Connecting a signal cable in a rack-mounted system
+Figure 18.
+Reconnecting the signal cable in a stand-alone system

-- 8. Connect the new signal cable to the control panel and replace the control panel with the power off.
-For instructions, see "Replacing the 31E/2B, 31E/1C, 31E/1D, 31E/2C, or 31E/2D control panel with the power off" on page $\hat{3}$. - Note: When installing a new signal cable, you can replace the control panel while the disk-drive backplane is still outside the system.
-After you have replaced the control panel, replace the disk-drive backplane as instructed in Disk drive backplanes. - 9.
-Replace or close the service access cover and, if applicable, return the system to the operating position. - 10.
-Reconnect the power source to the system. - 11.
-Start the system or logical partition.
-For instructions, see Starting the system or logical partition. - 12.
-Verify the installed part or repair: - · If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.
+- g.
+Attach the other end of the signal cable to its port on the control panel when you reinstall the control panel.
+For instructions, see "Replacing the 02E/4B, 02E/4C, 02E/4D, 05F/6B, 05E/6C, or 05E/6D control panel with the power off" on page 4. - 11.
+Replace the control panel with the power off.
+For instructions, see "Replacing the 02E/4B, 02E/4C, 02E/4D, 05F/6B, 05E/6C, or 05E/6D control panel with the power off" on page 4.

+Note: When installing a new signal cable, you can replace the control panel while the disk-drive backplane is still outside the system.
+After you have replaced the control panel, replace the disk-drive backplane as instructed in Disk drive backplanes.

+- 12. Verify the installed part or repair: - If you installed the part for any other reason, verify the installed part as described in Verifying the installed part.

+If you are removing the control-panel signal cables as part of another procedure, return to that procedure now.
+If this is your final task, replace the control panel with the power off.
+For instructions, see "Replacing the 02E/4B, 02E/4C, 02E/4D, 05F/6B, 05E/6C, or 05E/6D control panel with the power off" on page 4.